cbj252/bugtracker_backend/README.md

 In the main directory, run:

-`npm run start` - Frontend & Bakcend
+`npm run start` - Frontend & Backend:
 Runs the website in a development server.
 The program requires .env variables to run correctly.

-`npm run devstart` - Backend only
+`npm run devstart` - Backend only:
 Uses nodemon to run the website everytime a change is detected in the file directory.
 The program requires .env variables to connect the backend to a database.